dupgit/versions/README.md

-Versions is an open source (GPL v3) software that checks releases and versions of your favorite programs through RSS or Atom feeds and tells you which changes.
+Versions is an open source (GPL v3) software that checks releases and versions of your favorite programs through RSS or Atom feeds and tells you which one has been released since last check.

-It implements checking for projects in github.com and freshcode.club.
+It can check projects from :
+    * github.com,
+    * sourceforge,
+    * freshcode.club

 Projects must be added to a YAML file (named by default `~/.config/versions/versions.yaml`).
-One can use `--file=FILENAME` option to specify an alternative YAML file. github projects must be listed under a `github.com:` section and freshcode ones must be listed under a `freshcode.club:` section.
+One can use `--file=FILENAME` option to specify an alternative YAML file.
+The structure of this YAML file is explained below.

 Versions uses and produces text files.
 Those files are cache files written into `~/.local/versions` directory. `*.cache` are cache